 \section{Discussion}

-This study proposed and evaluated a new system for semi-autonomous prosthesis control using depth sensing with the sensor placed on the hand.
-While the previous works relied on the computationally demanding processing of the full point clouds \cite{markovic2014stereo,markovic2015sensor,mouchoux2021decreases,castro2022continuous}, the presented approach involves minimal data retrieved in the form of multiple laser scans.
-We have first explored what can be achieved with different number of scans, from 1 to 4, concluding that only 4 lines can ensure the reconstruction in all cases of interest.
-A method was then developed that can reconstruct object shape, size and orientation from the four scans using simple geometry and fitting of 2-D geometric primitives such as circles, ellipses or lines, instead of explicit 3-D models, which are used in the state of the art \cite{markovic2014stereo,markovic2015sensor,mouchoux2021decreases,castro2022continuous}.
+This study proposed and evaluated a new semi-autonomous prosthesis controller using depth sensing from a hand-mounted sensor.
+Unlike previous works that relied on heavy processing of full point clouds \cite{markovic2014stereo,markovic2015sensor,mouchoux2021decreases,castro2022continuous}, our approach utilizes minimal data from multiple laser scans.
+We explored the effectiveness of using between one to four scan lines, concluding that four lines are necessary for reliable reconstruction in all relevant cases.
+A novel method was developed to reconstruct object shape, size, and orientation from these four scans using simple geometry and the fitting of 2-D geometric models — such as circles, ellipses, and lines — instead of explicit 3-D models as seen in prior art \cite{markovic2014stereo,markovic2015sensor,mouchoux2021decreases,castro2022continuous}.